amirhnajafiz/containers/README.md

-# Python
+# :vomiting_face: :man_technologist: Challenges

-Learn python programming language.
-In this repository I gathered my mini projects Implemented by python.
-These projects helped my to learn python.
+In this repository I gathered all the programming problems & challenges that I solved.
+I worked on these challenges to keep my mind fresh when it comes to solving a problem.